thephez/original-evolution-whitepaper/README.md

 Enables programmatic code generation for e.g. Client SDK object sets The Schema has the properties of both an entity relationship (ER) model and a unified
 modelling language (UML) model used in Object Oriented Programming (OOP).
 This means
-that Dash Evolution functions somewhat like an decentralized object­oriented relational
+that Dash Evolution functions somewhat like an decentralized object-oriented relational
-database application for end­users and 3rd party applications, where the table rows are instead
+database application for end-users and 3rd party applications, where the table rows are instead
-Objects defined by the Schema’s JSON definition at design­time.
+Objects defined by the Schema’s JSON definition at design-time.
 In this section we present the basic Schema elements, followed by walkthrough of an example
-implementation of a real­world use­case using the Schema to signup a user and friend another
+implementation of a real-world use-case using the Schema to signup a user and friend another

 user and pay between themselves using automatically generated Dash addresses that aren’t